Suitable for: The FULT program is suitable for all academic staff with teaching responsibilities and professional staff in related roles.

 Please attach evidence of recognition (e.g. award, hard/soft copies or link to publications/teaching materials; presentations/invitations, peer reviews/testimonials/citations; evidence of impact on peers' teaching practice/policy and student learning; documentation of the teaching case for promotion

 If you meet these criteria please fill in the Application for Exemption: Foundations of University Learning and Teaching form (PDF) and email the completed form to firstname.lastname@example.org.
-Applications will be reviewed by the Pro Vice-Chancellor (Education).
+Applications will be reviewed by the Pro Vice-Chancellor (Education and Student Experience).

 FULT is one of a series of programs on university learning and teaching, described in Image 1, below.
 Successful completion of the FULT program, is one of the requirements to gain entry into the University’s Graduate Certificate in University Learning and Teaching (GCULT), which is offered by the School of Education in the Faculty of Arts and Social Sciences.